lsaville/quantified-self/README.md

 # Quantified Self

-Quantifies Self is a project built in javascript and html only hosted on github pages.
+Quantified Self is a project built in javascript and html only hosted on github pages.
 The time scope of the project was two weeks worked on in a group of two while balancing other responsibilities.
 The original project prompt can be found [here](http://backend.turing.io/module4/projects/quantified-self).

 ## Initial Setup